Supervisor and Test Engineer - Physical Testing, Materials Science and Engineering

 United StatesContact Jeff

 The test methods in this standard are used to determine amount of certain metals that have the potential to be extracted from synthetic turf infill materials if ingested.
-The method is based on consumer safety specifications used to test the safety of children’s toys.
+The method is based on consumer safety specifications used to test children’s toys.

 The standard calls for measuring mercury, lead, and other hazardous metal content in infill materials using EPA standards after a procedure that simulates the exposure of turf infill to stomach acid.